 Are payment apps safer than credit cards?

-Your financial security is important to us.
-That's why USAA is here to help you feel safe and confident while using your credit cards.
-Learn about how you and USAA can work together to help protect your accounts.
+Financial security is important.
+Help is available to ensure you feel safe and confident while using your credit cards.
+It's important to understand how you and your credit card company can work together to help protect your accounts.